callmetumz/Tumelo-Data-Explorer-Streamlit-Analytics-Dashboard/README.md

   - Boxplots
   - Correlation heatmaps

 ###                                                                     Math Plotter
 - Plots mathematical functions such as sine waves.
 - Allows users to change parameters such as amplitude, frequency, and phase.
 - Demonstrates the use of NumPy and Matplotlib in an interactive Streamlit app.

 ###                                                                  Machine Learning Demo
 - Demonstrates basic machine learning concepts.
 - Allows users to choose numeric columns for simple regression.
 - Trains a basic model and displays evaluation metrics.
 - Shows predicted versus actual values.

 ###                                                                    About Page
-- Provides background about the developer.
+- Provides background about me.
-- Lists the technical skills demonstrated in the project.
+- Lists the technical skills that I have demonstrated in the project.
-- Connects the project to the CHPC–NITheCS Coding Summer School experience.
+- Connects the project to the CHPC–NITheCS Coding Summer School experience that I had.

 ##                                                                    Technologies Used

 - Python
 - Streamlit